 The Eagles clearly boast the scariest attack in the nation, but their defense—led by assistant coach Jennifer Kent—has been phenomenal as well.
 Senior goaltender Lauren Daly was excellent to begin the year, but she has been sidelined with an undisclosed injury.
 Sophomore Abbey Ngai was forced to step in, and she has not missed a beat.
 She has stymied some of the top offenses in the country, and her save percentage of 51 percent is tied for fourth-best in the conference.
 In her latest performance, Ngai recorded 9 saves and allowed eight goals against UNC.
 The Tar Heels entered that contest averaging over 16 goals per game, and Saturday was the first time they scored in the single digits.

-Not only has play in goal been outstanding, but BC’s defenders given opponents all year long.
+Not only has play in goal been outstanding, but BC’s defenders have given opponents fits all year long.
 Senior Elizabeth Miller, who was named to the Tewaaraton Award watch list earlier this season, has anchored the defense and also is tied for second on the team in ground balls with 16.

 This team is proving to be one of the most dominant in the decade, establishing itself among the likes of Maryland—which has won four national championships since 2010—as well as UNC and Northwestern, which have both earned two titles in the past 10 years.
 BC has already defeated both UNC and Northwestern this year, and they also beat UMD in the national semifinal in 2018.
 Of the Eagles’ 11 wins, nine have been decided by a margin of five goals or more.
 The other two games were clashes against Syracuse and Southern California.
 In fact, those contests were exercises that proved BC can push through adversity.